Beckhoff/TF2000_Server_Samples/Extensions/dotnet/RandomValue/README.md

-# About the "RandomValue" sample
+# About the "CSharpRandomValue" sample

-The "RandomValue" sample extension provides random numbers between zero and a configurable maximum.
+The "CSharpRandomValue" sample extension provides random numbers between zero and a configurable maximum.

 The initial maximum is 1000.
-New random numbers are returned by the `RandomValue.RandomValue` symbol and are always smaller or equal to `RandomValue.Config::maxRandom`.
+New random numbers are returned by the `CSharpRandomValue.RandomValue` symbol and are always smaller or equal to `CSharpRandomValue.Config::maxRandom`.

-The extension configuration includes a single integer value (`RandomValue.Config::maxRandom`) that can be read directly from the extension configuration.
+The extension configuration includes a single integer value (`CSharpRandomValue.Config::maxRandom`) that can be read directly from the extension configuration.

 **First steps:**